 Dog Bloat: Causes, Signs, and Symptoms

 Learn to recognize the signs of bloating in dogs.
 Also known as gastric dilatation and volvulus, this condition turns deadly for far too many dogs.

 1. If your dog is a breed at high risk for bloating, discuss with your vet the merits of a prophylactic gastropexy at the time of neutering.

-- Familiarize yourself with the emergency veterinary services in your area, or anywhere you’ll be traveling with your dog.
+2. Familiarize yourself and your dog with the emergency veterinary services in your area, or anywhere you’ll be traveling with your dog.
 You never know when you'll need to rush your bloating dog to the animal hospital.

-- Consider feeding your dog a home prepared diet; while there have not been studies that support the assertion, many dog owners who make their dogs’ food swear that it prevents GDV.
+4. Consider feeding your dog a home-prepared diet; while there have not been studies that support the assertion, many dog owners who make their dogs’ food swear that it prevents GDV.

 Imagine seeing your dog exhibit some strange symptoms, rushing him to the vet within minutes, only to have the vet proclaim his case to be hopeless and recommend euthanasia.
 For too many pet parents, that’s the story of bloat in dogs, an acute medical condition characterized by a rapid accumulation of gas in the stomach.